Lower Notley Hall Farm

-A Truly Victorian Wedding Venue.
+Lower Notley Hall Farm is a waterfront venue on the Wicomico River.
 Whether the bride chooses to float down our beautiful grand staircase or walk barefoot through the grass overlooking the beautiful Wicomico River, Lower Notley Hall could be the venue for your unforgettable wedding.

 Step back in time to a place where the past meets the present and your future begins.
 Imagine string quartets, or fiddles firing up bluegrass on the covered porch - sunsets more intoxicating than champagne or fine wine.